 If you have the time and some sort of background in property you could opt to sell your home yourself.
 Private sales are a great way to avoid any unnecessary expenditures.
 You will need to market your property yourself – portals such as Rightmove and Zoopla don’t accommodate private sales.
 However, there are other platforms that can help you sell your house, some have even used eBay.
 You will need to be confident in marketing your home as well as hosting viewings and liaison with any interested parties.

-If you need a quick house sale, then a house buying company could sell your house in as little as seven days.
-Each company is different, but if you will need to remember that they will offer you a lower than market value price for your home.
+If you need a quick house sale, then a house buying company could sell your house much faster than a high street vendor.
+Each company is different, but you will need to remember that they will offer you a lower than market value price for your home.
 Often these companies are cash house buyers, meaning they have the funds available to take your home straight off your hands.
 This means you will benefit from a chain-free stress-free property sale.

 At SOLD.CO.UK we offer two ways to sell your home.
-We can either guarantee a fast house sale by buying it from you ourselves in as little as seven days with our Custom Purchase offering.
-Or, we can find a cash buyer for you in 30 days or under with our Enhanced Listing service (on average it only takes us 23 days).
+We can either guarantee a house sale by buying it from you ourselves.
+Or, we can find a cash buyer for you with our Enhanced Listing service.
 Either way, each service is fully managed by us and you won’t need to spend a penny – we even cover your legal fees.

 So, if you’re interested in selling your home without a traditional estate agent get in touch with us at SOLD.CO.UK today.
-Call us on 0800 566 8490 or send your enquiry to firstname.lastname@example.org.
+Contact us to find out more.
 Otherwise, book a free valuation online today and get the ball rolling.